Colin-TUE/asdf-scala-cli/README.md

 ### Adding the plugin

-To make the plugin available for `asdf`, it is published through a [public mirror repository](https://github.com/Colin-TUE/asdf-scala-cli).
-Add `asdf-scala-cli` by pointing to the mirror:
+Add the plugin by providing this repository when adding it to ASDF:

 ```shell
 asdf plugin add scala-cli https://github.com/Colin-TUE/asdf-scala-cli